interactive-solutions/dashboard/README.md

 ## Environment variables

 - `NEXT_PUBLIC_IMAGES_DOMAINS` - Space separated list of [images.domains](https://nextjs.org/docs/basic-features/image-optimization#domains) for the Next.js configuration.
 - `NEXT_PUBLIC_ENVIRONMENT` - Tell the application which system it's running.
-It can be localhost, production, staging or storybook.
+It can be localhost, production or staging.

 ## Browser support